blacpythoz/Nepal-Loadshedding-Schedule/README.md

-    -B [Color codes]    Sets the background color of tables -F [Color codes]    Sets the foreground color of tables -S [Color codes]    Sets the Selected foreground color of tables -U [Color codes]    Sets the underline in the tables data
+    -B [Color codes]    Sets the background color of tables -F [Color codes]    Sets the foreground color of tables -S [Color codes]    Sets the Selected foreground color of tables -U [true/false]    Sets the underline in the tables data

 [COLOR CODES]
       natural = natural